OpenChannelSSD/documentation/docs/index.md

   device.
 Such a media manager would manage functionalities such as data placement, garbage collection and block management.

-- LightNVM Targets.
+## LightNVM Targets
   When using the generic media manager, targets implement FTL functionality (e.g., translation logic, data placement, or garbage collection).
 They also expose a storage interface to user space.
 Examples of such interfaces include block devices, and key-value stores, or object stores.